SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 # Templates and Data Binding Overview

 We define a component's view with its template.
-A template is a form of HTML that tells Angular how to render the component.
+A template is a form of HTML that tells Angular how to render a component.

 The template is immediately associated with a component and defines that component's view.

-Views are arranged hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
+The arrangement of the views is hierarchical, allowing you to modify or show and hide entire UI sections or pages as a unit.

-Inside a template we can use:
+Inside a template, we can use:

-- render array properties using the `*ngFor` repeater.
+- render array properties using the `*ngFor` repeater
-- render nested properties of an object.
+- render nested properties of an object
-- condition statements using `*ngIf`.
+- condition statements using `*ngIf`
-- attach events and handle them in the component.
+- attach events and handle them in the component

 They can be both **inline** or in a **separate file**.